palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 Review us and we will plant two trees!
 Give us your email address and we will plant another two trees!
 Invite fifteen friends and we will plant a whole forest for you!

-## The newcomer: Impact Hero
+## The newcomer: Impact Bro

 Given the success of refoorest, it’s unsurprising that the company is looking for ways to expand this line of business.
-What they recently came up with is the Impact Hero SDK, or Impact Bro as its website calls it (yes, really).
+What they recently came up with is the Impact Bro SDK (yes, it’s really the official name).
 It adds an “eco-friendly mode” to existing extensions.
 To explain it with the words of the Impact Bros (highlighting of original):

 > With our eco-friendly mode, **you can effortlessly plant trees and offset carbon emissions at no cost as you browse the web.** This allows us to improve the environmental friendliness of our extension.